PerpetualBeta/srcset_factory/readme.md

 Given a source directory, **srcset_factory** will process each image file (<small>GIF</small>, <small>JPEG</small> or <small>PNG</small>) that it finds within.

-It will optionally group them in sub-directories by size.
+It will optionally group the images it generates in sub-directories, by size.

 The script handles translucency correctly with <small>GIF</small> and <small>PNG</small> images.